daqhris/OpenDesignLab-Textile/README.md

 The textile-focused design workshops organised by [Open Design Lab](https://opendesigncourse.be/) and held in Kortrijk, located in the South-West Flanders region, started on __15 September 2025__.
 They ended with a group exhibition during the [Wonder Creativity Festival](https://wonderkortrijk.be/), open to all from __October 17__ to __November 2__, at [Cohousing Ten Broele](https://wonderkortrijk.be/en/exhibitions/cohousing-ten-broele/odltextile).

-> As one of the participant, I am grateful for the five-week learning sessions
+> As one of the 10 participants, I am grateful for the five-week learning sessions
 > at [BUDA::lab](https://designregio-kortrijk.be/nl/drk-voor-jou/budalab-open-makerspace) which are a great addition to my skillsets
 > and open a door to a machine-assisted textile arts and crafts practice.
 > **Chris-Armel Iradukunda (daqhris)**